 Salary and Job Outlook

 Pursuing a job in college admissions involves earning a degree, specifically a master's degree in school counseling.
-Job opportunities are expected to grow as fast as average for school counselors through 2024.
+Job opportunities are expected to increase through 2028.